-The Raleigh School was the first school in Wake County and the third school in NC to receive this accreditation in 1988, and is one of a handful of schools that has maintained this accreditation over nearly three decades.
-After our most recent accreditation visit in spring 2015, we received enthusiastic reaccreditation with high commendations in nearly every category including: Relationships, Curriculum, Teaching, Assessment, Health, Teachers, Families, and Leadership & Management.
+After our last accreditation visit in spring 2015, we received enthusiastic reaccreditation with high commendations in nearly every category including: Relationships, Curriculum, Teaching, Assessment, Health, Teachers, Families, and Leadership & Management.

 The National Association for the Education of Young Children commends The Raleigh School:

 - For administering a program efficiently and effectively, ensuring that all involved persons, staff, children, and families are included.

 - For the high level of recognition of the importance of a reciprocal relationship between families and programs that is essential to ensure that programs are meeting the needs of the children and families that the program serves.